Bandar Lampung: Demographics

-Bandar Lampung is the fourth-largest city in the region of Sumatra, after Medan, Palembang and Batam.
-The city's population of 790,057 in 2005; 881,801 in 2010, 977,686 in 2015 and 1,166,066 in 2020; the official estimate as of mid-2024 was 1,077,664, giving a drop of nearly 90,000 from the figure at the 2020 Census.
+Bandar Lampung is the fifth-largest city in the region of Sumatra, after Medan, Palembang, Batam and Pekanbaru.
+The city's population of 790,057 in 2005; 881,801 in 2010, 977,686 in 2015 and 1,166,066 in 2020; the official estimate as of mid 2025 was 1,088,200, giving a drop of nearly 78,000 from the figure at the 2020 Census as the urban area has outgrown the city boundaries.

 The dominant ethnic groups in Bandar Lampung are Javanese, primarily composed of the descendants of people transported from Java in the early 20th century by the Dutch and the transmigration program of the New Order regime.
 The Lampungese are natives of the city, having lived as peddlers and fishermen in the outskirts of the city.
 The other major ethnic groups are Sundanese and Bantenese who originate from across the strait.
 This city is the largest population of Sundanese and Bantenese outside of West Java who have lived since the Banten Sultanate era.
 Chinese and Minangkabau who each amount to around 3.3% of the city's population are mostly concentrated around the city center and near the markets.